kallaway/100-days-of-code/log.md

 **Today's Progress**: Diving into FreeCodeCamp's JavaScript Curriculum.

 **Thoughts**: Most like need to supplement with other JavaScript courses to get a better understanding of it, other than from FCC.

+### Day 6: Jan 8, 2017 Sunday

+**Today's Progress**: Updating my portfolio from Bootstrap 4 beta 5 to beta 6.

+**Thoughts**: I tried to be as productive after some lost time with a banquet meeting..
+I giving myself a task to update my site to bootstrap 4 beta 6.

+**Link(s) to work**: Portfolio [CodePen](https://codepen.io/marvellousdesign/full/egmzvq)